The Beatles performed two shows at the Sam Houston Coliseum in Houston, Texas, each of which was seen by 12,000 fans.

 A press conference took place at the hotel, after which The Beatles were taken to the venue in an armoured van.
 Conditions backstage were chaotic, with no dressing room, and the hot weather made the conditions less tolerable.

 Tickets for the shows were $5 each, and The Beatles were paid $85,000 for the two performances.
-The other acts on the bill were, in order of appearance, Brenda Holloway and the King Curtis Band, Cannibal & The Headhunters, Sounds Incorporated, and the Young Rascals.
+The other acts on the bill were, in order of appearance, Brenda Holloway and the King Curtis Band, Cannibal & The Headhunters, and Sounds Incorporated.

 The concerts were recorded and broadcast by local radio station KILT, which was sponsoring the event.
 The recordings have since been circulated widely as bootlegs.